(Updated June 2020)

 When physicians and the medical team act negligently and fail to follow standards of care in diagnosing and treating high levels of bilirubin, it is negligence.
 If this negligence causes cerebral palsy or other neurological damage in a baby, it is medical malpractice.
 In addition, if the physician causes the baby to have hyperbilirubinemia, and this leads to brain damage and cerebral palsy, medical malpractice occurred.

-The nationally recognized lawyers at Reiter & Walsh ABC Law Centers have many years of experience in kernicterus cases.
-If your baby had jaundice and suffers from cerebral palsy, intellectual and develepmental delays or other injuries, we can help you.
+The nationally recognized lawyers at ABC Law Centers (Reiter & Walsh, P.C.) have many years of experience in kernicterus cases.
+If your baby had jaundice and suffers from cerebral palsy, intellectual and developmental delays or other injuries, we can help you.
 Our skilled attorneys have decades of experience in kernicterus and cerebral palsy cases and will work tirelessly to obtain the compensation you and your family deserve.
-Call us at 888-419-2229 for a free consultation.
+Contact us 24/7 via our live chat.
+We do not charge any fees for the entire legal process unless we win.